Quick Stats

 4. Population Served and Geographic Reach

-5. Specific Examples of Funded Organizations
+5. Specific Examples of Funded Organisations

 Recent grantees addressing racial equity include:

-- Building Futures (construction pre-apprenticeship programs)
+- Building Futures (construction pre-apprenticeship programmes)

 - Rhode Island Black Business Association (economic empowerment)